trixi-framework/TrixiParticles.jl/docs/src/systems/total_lagrangian_sph.md

 The term $\bm{f}_a^{PF}$ is an optional penalty force.
 See e.g. [`PenaltyForceGanzenmueller`](@ref).

+## Operator Mass and Physical Material Mass

+For TLSPH particles placed on the geometric boundary, one particle array serves two mathematically different roles:

+1. The `mass` stored in the initial condition supplies the quadrature weights in the corrected TLSPH collocation operators.
+It is also the denominator used to map the pairwise FSI force to structural acceleration.
+2. The optional `material_mass` supplies physical lumped weights for integral quantities, such as total mass and kinetic energy.

+These arrays are intentionally separate.
+Changing the operator weights changes the discrete stress-divergence and FSI operators, even when the goal is only to correct the physical mass represented by boundary nodes.
+When `material_mass` is omitted, it defaults to a copy of `mass`, preserving existing behavior.

+For a complete Cartesian structure created by [`RectangularShape`](@ref) with `place_on_shell=true`, [`rectangular_shape_material_mass`](@ref) computes tensor-product trapezoidal weights.
+Boundary nodes receive half the interior weight in each boundary direction, so the physical mass integrates over the domain bounded by the outermost nodes.

 ```@autodocs
 Modules = [TrixiParticles]
 Pages = [joinpath("schemes", "structure", "total_lagrangian_sph", "system.jl")]